tonylukasavage/tonylukasavage.github.com/source/_posts/2015-03-22-good-bye-appcelerator.markdown

 ## It's not like I'm dying or anything

 I'll be around.
-You know where to find me.
+You know where to [find me](https://twitter.com/tonylukasavage).
 I'll still be very active in the open source community.
 I'll even be likely to host the local [Pittsburgh Javascript meetup][] at the new Innovu offices in Station Square once we get set up.
 It's going to be a fun time!

-In closing, I'll just leave you with this: _{% raw %}{{profound_philosophical_career_insight}}{% endraw %}_
+In closing, I'll just leave you with this: _{% raw %}{{profound_life_and_career_insight}}{% endraw %}_

 [Appcelerator]: http://www.appcelerator.com/